tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 6. For multi-domain scenarios, a packet that traverses multiple domains may encode different identifiers within each domain.

-### Global Identifier as Slice Selector
+### Global Identifier as Flow-Aggregate Selector

-A Global Identifier as a Slice Selector (GISS) can be encoded in the MPLS packet as defined in {{?I-D.kompella-mpls-mspl4fa}},
+A Global Identifier as a Flow-Aggregate Selector (FAS) can be encoded in the MPLS packet as defined in {{?I-D.kompella-mpls-mspl4fa}},
 {{?I-D.li-mpls-enhanced-vpn-vtn-id}}, and
 {{?I-D.decraene-mpls-slid-encoded-entropy-label-id}}.
-The Global Identifier Slice Selector can be used to associate the packets to the slice aggregate, independent of the MPLS forwarding label that is bound to the destination.
+The FAS is used to associate the packets with a flow aggregate that utilizes resources defined by Network Resource Partition (NRP) as described in {{?I-D.bestbar-teas-ns-packet}}.

-LSRs use the MPLS forwarding label to determine the forwarding next-hop(s), and use the Global Identifier Slice Selector field in the packet to infer the specific forwarding treatment that needs to be applied on the packet.
+The FAS can be encoded within an MPLS label carried in the packet's MPLS label stack.
+All packets that belong to the same flow aggregate MAY carry the same FAS in the MPLS label stack.

-The GISS can be encoded within an MPLS label carried in the packet's MPLS label stack.
-All packets that belong to the same slice aggregate MAY carry the same GISS in the MPLS label stack.
-It is also possible to have multiple GISS's map to the same slice aggregate.
-The GISS can be encoded in an MPLS label and may appear in several positions in the MPLS label stack.
+LSRs use the MPLS forwarding label to determine the forwarding next-hop(s), and can use the FAS present in the MPLS packet to infer the specific forwarding treatment that needs to be applied on the packet.

-### Forwarding Label as a Slice Selector
+### Forwarding Label as a Flow-Aggregate Selector

 {{?RFC3031}} states in Section 2.1 that: 'Some routers analyze a packet's network layer header not merely to choose the packet's next hop, but also to determine a packet's "precedence" or "class of service"'.

-It is possible by assigning a unique MPLS forwarding label to each slice aggregate (FEC) to distinguish the packets forwarded to the same destination but that belong to different slice aggregates.
+It is possible by assigning a unique MPLS forwarding label to each flow aggregate (FEC) to distinguish the packets forwarded to the same destination. from other flow aggregates.
 In this case, LSRs can use the top forwarding label to infer both the forwarding action and the forwarding treatment to be invoked on the packets.
 A similar approach is described in
 {{?I-D.ietf-spring-resource-aware-segments}} and {{?I-D.bestbar-teas-ns-packet}}.